- Respecting Choices Executive Summary

 For each stage of planning, RC has corresponding curriculum or support:

-- An ACP Facilitator is an individual (such as nurses, social workers, and chaplains) to guide FS, NS or LS conversations and ensures a consistent and reliable delivery of ACP services.
+- An ACP Facilitator is an individual (such as nurses, social workers, and chaplains) to guide FS, NS or AS conversations and ensures a consistent and reliable delivery of ACP services.

-- An ACP Instructor is an individual who prepares, teaches, and certifies others as FS, NS, or LS Facilitators.
+- An ACP Instructor is an individual who prepares, teaches, and certifies others as FS, NS, or AS Facilitators.

-- Organization Faculty (OF) is an individual who assumes a key leadership roles, becomes system design experts, and teaches Facilitator and Instructor Certification courses and Design and Implementation Workshops.
+- ACP Faculty is an individual who assumes a key leadership roles, becomes system design experts, and teaches Facilitator and Instructor Certification courses and Design and Implementation Workshops.
 This role is a crucial element of successful program implementation and sustainability.

 - ACP Coordinators are individuals who help manage the implementation, dissemination, and sustainability of their ACP program and are mentored by OF.